Albiv-web/Alb.DecoLimitLifter/README.md

 ## Requirements

 * From The Depths (PC)
-* Harmony patching (the mod uses Harmony attributes under the hood)
+* Harmony patching (the mod uses Harmony attributes under the hood) (not important for end-users)
 * Windows-compatible .NET runtime included with the game (no separate install for end-users)

 ---